2008-11-26

 Historical footnote: The Grey Cup weekend firing was a time-honoured NHL tradition.
 Half a century ago, in a situation that closely parallels the Sather-Watson situation, Punch Imlach fired Billy Reay during Grey Cup weekend 1958 and became GM-coach of the Leafs.
 As described by sportwriter Scott Young (Neil's dad) in his own terrific book, The Leafs I Knew:

-'November 26, Vancouver.
+Those '58-59 Leafs also went on a late season run to scrape into the playoffs, then made it through to the second round (then known as the Stanley Cup Finals) where they were eliminated by the defending champion Canadiens.
+Imlach too had established firm control as his team blossomed into a powerhouse cum dynasty.'November 26, Vancouver.
 Here for the Grey Cup.
 Sad but not much surprised to get the news that Billy Reay had been fired as the Leafs' coach and that Imlach would take over for the time being.
 What a bunch of cunning so-and-sos.
 They wait until every Toronto sports columnist is three thousand miles away covering the Grey Cup, and sports pages are all full of Grey Cup, and they fire Reay.

 'Not that we could have changed the situation.
 But we might have put the finger on a few people who deserve to share the blame -- and do it before most fans forget, which generally takes about 48 hours; or until the next hockey game.'